monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/variant_predicates.rst

 The scope of the builtin predicates is fairly narrow and likely insufficient for real-life analyses.
-The predicates can, however, be chained into a compound predicate to achive more expressivity for testing complex conditions, such as "variant is a missense or synonymous variant located in exon 6 of `NM_013275.6`".
+However, the predicates can be chained into a compound predicate to achive more expressivity for testing complex conditions, such as "variant is a missense or synonymous variant located in exon 6 of `NM_013275.6`".